 Peuhl displaced seek refuge inside a local school.
 They are being held here in an enclave controlled by the local Christian comminity leaders and they are slowly being starved.
 Many members of they community have already died from malnutrition.

 Kadidja Mahamat and her grandaughters Alia Bakary, Sabou Mahamadra and Fane Salleh in the Muslim Quater of Boda.
 She and her family were forced to live in the mosque for 9 months during the conflict.
-The Chritians lived in the church.
+The Christians lived in the church.
+While this was not areligious war, these communities were manipulated into acting along religious lines.
 Both Communities are now living back at home and in peace, this is one of the few towns in CAR where this is happening.

 The Mayor of PK12 district of Bangui, Begoua, Jean Emmanual Gazangwenza in his Office.